 New York, 1971.
 There’s a party on the stage of the Weismann Theatre.
 Tomorrow the iconic building will be demolished.
 Thirty years after their final performance, the Follies girls gather to have a few drinks, sing a few songs and lie about themselves.

-Including such classic songs as Broadway Baby, I’m Still Here and Losing My Mind, Stephen Sondheim’s legendary musical is staged for the first time at the National Theatre.
+Stephen Sondheim’s legendary musical includes such classic songs as Broadway Baby, I’m Still Here and Losing My Mind.

-Tracie Bennett, Janie Dee and Imelda Staunton play the magnificent Follies in this dazzling new production.
-Featuring a cast of 37 and an orchestra of 21, it’s directed by Dominic Cooke (Ma Rainey’s Black Bottom).
+Featuring a cast of 40 and an orchestra of 21, Follies is directed by Dominic Cooke (Ma Rainey’s Black Bottom).